-In simple terms, the Red Cross CBS platform allows for community volunteers to send SMS reports when they witness health risks.
-The health risks are fed into a dashboard, where we are able to track cases and take action when caseloads increase.
-The ability to send and receive text messages, parse and analyses the results, as well as visualize data has been previously demonstrated through existing technological solutions.
-What truly makes the CBS platform special is that it completes these existing functions, but it further aims to identify clusters of diseases, directly notify health responders for verification, and provide educational messages to the hands of volunteers so they can continuously improve their knowledge to respond to health needs in their communities.
+In simple terms, the Red Cross CBS platform allows for community volunteers to send SMS reports when they witness health risks and events.
+The reports are fed into a dashboard for early warning of potential outbreaks.
+The ability to send and receive text messages, parse and analyse the results, as well as visualize data, has been previously demonstrated through existing technological solutions.
+What truly makes the CBS platform special, is that it completes these existing functions, while also aiming to identify health risks and events which can potentially lead to outbreaks, directly alert health responders, and provide educational messages to volunteers for both to respond.

 CBS is a web application built with a React frontend and a dotnet core backend.
 It is based on an event-driven, microservices architecture, meaning it is developed as several separate applications (or bounded contexts), but appear as one application to the end user.
 The bounded contexts communicate with each other by publishing and subscribing to events.
 In production, CBS will run in Docker containers on a managed Kubernetes cluster in Azure Container Service (AKS).
 It is all open-source and all the technological information behind the software can be found on our GitHub page.